Chapter 09 // Protocols

 Passkeys replace shared secrets entirely with public-key challenge-response.
 Phishing-resistant, breach-proof, and backed by all major platforms through the FIDO Alliance.

 Authentication is where all the primitives come together.
 Hashing secures passwords.
 HMAC powers TOTP.
 Digital signatures enable passkeys.
-Randomness generates session tokens and challenges.
-Next, we will see how these same cryptographic building blocks power cryptocurrency and blockchain systems.
+Randomness generates challenges.
+Next, we will look at what happens when cryptographic systems fail in practice.